For each blank select one entry from the corresponding column of choices.

 Sample Question 3 Answers.
 Blank (i) Blank (ii) (A) temperance (D) tumultuous (B) notoriety (E) providential (C) eminence (F) dispassionate

 In this sentence, what follows the colon must explain or spell out what precedes it.
 So, roughly, what the second part must say is that as Caravaggio became more successful, his life got more out of control.
-When one looks for words to fill the blanks, it becomes clear that "tumultuous" is the best fit for blank (ii), since neither of the other choices suggests being out of control.
-And for blank (i), the best choice is "eminence," since to increase in eminence is a consequence of becoming more successful.
+When one looks for words to fill the blanks, it becomes clear that "tumultuous" is the best fit for the second blank, since neither of the other choices suggests being out of control.
+And for the first blank, the best choice is "eminence," since to increase in eminence is a consequence of becoming more successful.
 It is true that Caravaggio might also increase in notoriety, but an increase in notoriety as an artist is not as clear a sign of success as an increase in eminence.

 - In parts of the Arctic, the land grades into the landfast ice so _______ that you can walk off the coast and not know you are over the hidden sea.

 Sample Question 3 Answers.
-(A) permanently (B) imperceptibly (C) irregularly (D) precariously (E) slightly
+(A) permanently (B) imperceptibly (C) irregularly (D) precariously (E) relentlessly

 The word that fills the blank has to characterize how the land grades into the ice in a way that explains how you can walk off the coast and over the sea without knowing it.
 The word that does that is "imperceptibly"; if the land grades imperceptibly into the ice, you might well not know that you had left the land.
-Describing the shift from land to ice as permanent, irregular or precarious would not help to explain how you would fail to know, while describing it as slight would suggest that there was hardly any grading from one to the other, the opposite of what is needed.
+Describing the shift from land to ice as permanent, irregular, precarious, or relentless would not help to explain how you would fail to know.